enwikuna/enwikuna-license-manager-client/README.md

 ### Test if everything works

 After following all the above steps, your client should be ready to use!
 You can now test the client by creating a new license for the product you want to manage with the client.
-You can find the client dashboard linked as a sup-page when hovering the `Dashboard` entry inside the WordPress admin sidebar!
+You can find the client dashboard linked as a sub-page when hovering the `Dashboard` entry inside the WordPress admin sidebar!
 It will have the same name as defined inside the `ELMC_COMPANY_NAME` constant.
 If you click it, you should see a table containing your product.